 However, the Spaniard praised the Scuderia’s ability to recover “really well” from its difficult spell, with a package introduced at the Singapore GP proving crucial in helping the team access more “usable” downforce without reaching into bouncing territory and increasing the general ride quality of the SF-24:

-“But at the same time, I’m the first one to prize the team for the recovery process from then onwards, the way we accepted it and the way that we recovered from it also shows a great team strength.
+“But at the same time, I’m the first one to praise the team for the recovery process from then onwards, the way we accepted it and the way that we recovered from it also shows a great team strength.

 “And I think we, in that sense, we’ve recovered really well and put ourselves back into a good position.